All Episodes

 He should have never let it happen.

-And uh it did.
+And it did.

 There are millions of people killed.

-I mean, it's the worst thing since I see all everyone saying worst since World War II by far.
+I mean, it's the worst thing since I see everyone saying worst since World War II by far.

 There's nothing even close.

-Uh on behalf of Ukraine and on behalf of you know the whole NATO situation where we're dealing very well with a lot of foreign countries that are great, uh, European countries.
+But we had a very good meeting today, and I think a lot of points were negotiated on behalf of Ukraine and on behalf of the whole NATO situation where we're dealing very well with a lot of foreign countries that are great, European countries.

-Uh so uh uh look, as far as I'm concerned, there's no deal until there's a deal.
+So, look, as far as I'm concerned, there's no deal until there's a deal.

 But we did make a lot of progress.